Feds pay $24 million to Idaho ag operations over trade war

 BOISE, Idaho (AP) — The federal government has paid $24 million to Idaho farms and dairies in an effort to help them survive financial losses caused by President Donald Trump’s trade wars.

-But farmers and industry leaders across the state say the payments — ranging from $2 to $300,000 — don’t begin to cover what they’ve lost.
+But farmers and industry leaders across the state say the payments — ranging from $2 to nearly $400,000 — don’t begin to cover what they have lost.

-Ririe wheat farmer Gordon Gallup told the Idaho Statesman that the payments weren’t worth the drive into town.
-He received about $4,700 last fall.
+“It’s not even worth coming to town for,” Gordon Gallup, a wheat farmer in Ririe, told the Idaho Statesman .
+He received $4,728 in October 2018, an amount he said barely makes a dent in operational costs for a farm his size.
+He produces roughly 400,000 bushels of wheat, barley and grain a year.

+“As far as helping out, for a $2 million operation to get $4,000, you do the math,” he said in a telephone interview.

 Farms and dairies are still feeling the effects of last summer, when several countries placed retaliatory tariffs on U.S. agricultural products in response to the Trump administration’s tariffs on imported products like steel.
+The retaliatory tariffs on products like milk, wheat and cherries hit Idaho particularly hard, with industry leaders saying some farmers and dairies were losing thousands of dollars a day.
+In response, the U.S. Department of Agriculture rolled out a “trade mitigation” program, giving money to farmers who suffer the most under the retaliatory tariffs.

 The first round of payments for the 2018 crop year sent $24 million to Idaho farms and their local and out-of-state owners.
 On Thursday, the USDA said an additional $16 billion will be distributed to U.S. farmers this year.